antonkoetzler/myoro_flutter_library/doc/Standards.md

 - Bla bla bla
 ```

+2. If you're creating a new `Widget`, add it to [`Widgets.md`](https://github.com/antonkoetzler/myoro_flutter_library/blob/main/doc/Widgets.md).

 ## MVVM-C: MFL `Widget` architecture pattern

 This idea is what I deem is the best for creating generic `Widget`s.
 It is a mix of MVVM and MVC.
 MVVM-C standards for (**M**odel **V**iew **V**iew **M**odel **C**ontroller).
 A `Widget` consists of:

 1. The model: To encapsulate data;
-2. The view: The `Widget`;
+1. The view: The `Widget`;
-3. The view model: To store the logic of the `Widget`;
+1. The view model: To store the logic of the `Widget`;
-4. The controller: To provide public APIs to the user of the `Widget`.
+1. The controller: To provide public APIs to the user of the `Widget`.
 Within the MVVM-C pattern, controllers, when created, are responsible for creating the `Widget`s view model.
 This is due to the nature of the controller being naturally detached from the `Widget` until it is built.

 ## Dependencies of a MFL `Widget`